 - Solid track record of risk aversion and ethical behavior

 - Commitment to diversity, equity and inclusion

 - Strong corporate governance, internal audit and counterparty review

 - For clients domiciled in the U.S., seek a provider serving as a co-fiduciary, compliant with ERISA

-The trend toward plan consolidation and fund pooling continues to gain traction as public pension plans and healthcare systems around the globe seek ways to reduce costs, gain scale and increase efficiencies.
+Across the globe, the trend toward plan consolidation and fund pooling continues to gain traction as public pension plans and healthcare systems seek ways to reduce costs, gain scale and increase efficiencies.

-And in the U.S. healthcare sector, a recent increase in merger and acquisition activity has led to additional consolidation.
-From 2016 to 2018, there was a substantial increase in health system consolidation, with 52 target systems collectively consisting of 178 hospitals and 14,533 physicians merged or acquired by 41 acquirers. xiv
+And in the U.S. healthcare sector, increases in merger and acquisition activity led to additional consolidation.
+From 2016 to 2021, there was a substantial increase in health system consolidation with more than 1000 announced hospital and healthcare system M&A transactions.16

 Pension funds and healthcare systems that pool or consolidate assets and change investment strategies as a result will find themselves in need of an organized portfolio transition manager to guide the process.
 There are many advantages to this approach.